Cellar/cellar-ui/README.md

 # Cellar

-This repository contains the source for the cellar API.
+This repository contains the source for the cellar UI.

 To start learning about Cellar read the documentation [here][cellar-docs]